layer-3/ethtaipei/clearnet/docs/Broker.spec.md

 - The broker validates the signatures against the list of authorized signers registered during application creation
 - The broker validates the final allocation of funds between participants
 - The broker ensures the total allocated amount matches the total funds in the application
-- Funds are transferred from the virtual application back to the participants' direct channels according to the final allocations
+- Funds are transferred from the virtual application back to the participants' channels according to the final allocations
 - The virtual application is marked as closed and message routing is discontinued
 - When participants wish to materialize their balances on-chain, they can request the broker to re-open or update on-chain channels
 - Settlement is only performed when requested by participants, allowing most transactions to remain off-chain